sparkflows/sparkflows-docs/docs/databricks/user-guide/browsing-tables.rst

 Browse Databricks Tables
 ===========================

 Fire Insights allows you to browse your Databricks databases & tables.

-This document explains in detail the steps required to browse Databricks databases and tables.
+This document explains the detailed steps required to browse Databricks databases and tables.

 Follow the steps given below in order to gather more information about using this feature.